Rajakavitha1/testing_gitbook/production-environment/ingress-controller/istio.md

         .ModelName }}/infer'

     ```
-1. Change to the directory that contains the `install-values.yaml` file and then install Seldon Enterprise Platform in the namespace `seldon-system`.
+1. Change to the directory that contains the `install-values.yaml` file and then upgrade the Seldon Enterprise Platform installation in the namespace `seldon-system`.
     ```
     helm upgrade seldon-enterprise seldon-charts/seldon-deploy --namespace seldon-system  -f install-values.yaml --version 2.3.1 --install
     ```